iamdarzee/vite-project/README.md

 **Note**: This project showcases my readiness for a Junior Frontend Developer role, demonstrating both technical skills and eagerness to learn and grow within a development team.

-## 🔄 Recent Updates

-- ✅ Added dark/light mode toggle
-- ✅ Implemented responsive design
-- ✅ Added smooth animations and transitions
-- ✅ Optimized for performance
-- ✅ Enhanced accessibility features

----

-*Built with ❤️ by DARZEE - Junior Frontend Developer*
+*Built with ❤️ by DARZEE For Junior Frontend Developer Role *